When you submit the code, there needs to be enough context and background to

 Lint warnings: go/thirdparty/linter#build

-file is required to have two rules: licenses()
+The BUILD file is required to have two rules: licenses() and

 identifies the file containing the license.
 The licensing type describes